denten-books/plain-text/5-screen.md

 image, modern televisions in effect alter the apparently expensive, slow format to match its faster, cheaper video equivalent.
 The net improvement in sampling degrades the perceived quality of the original.
-The motion may be smoother, but it begins to looks "unnatural."
+The motion may be smoother, but it begins to looks unnatural, in that it subtly differs from the acculturated practice.
 It gives the eye too much detail.
 Minutiae of costume and makeup become much more readily apparent, breaking the spell of acting and dissolving the fourth wall.[^ln3-wall]

-[^ln3-wall]: It would be interesting to try to create the reverse effect by reducing the fidelity of a "cheap" soap opera video feed to 24 frames per second.
+[^ln3-wall]: It would be interesting to try to create the reverse effect by reducing the fidelity of a "cheap" soap opera video feed to the more "expensive" look of film shot at 24 frames per second.

 The soap opera effect suggests a few questions for the media scholar.